 Locally and nationwide, there is a shortage for respiratory care practitioners.
-Currently, 63 percent of Monument Health’s Rapid City respiratory care department is comprised of DSU graduates.
+Currently, 63 percent of Monument Health’s Rapid City respiratory care department is comprised of SDSU graduates.

 The first fall and spring semesters are spent on campus completing general education requirements.
 After that, students have class and clinicals at Monument Health Rapid City Hospital.